davestemerdink/fuel-plugin-scaleio/README.md

 2. New ScaleIO deployment
 The following parameters should be specified:
 * Admin password - Administrator password to set for ScaleIO MDM
-* Gateway password - Administrator password to set for ScaleIO Gateway (for now should be the same as Admin password)
 * Protection domain - The protection domain to create for ScaleIO cluster
 * Storage pools - Comma-separated list of storage pools to create for ScaleIO cluster
-* Storage devices - Path to storage devices, comma separated (/dev/sdb,/dev/sdd)
+* Storage devices - Path to storage devices, comma separated (/dev/sdb,/dev/sdd) The following parameters are optional and have default values suitable for most cases.
 * Controller as Storage - Use controller nodes for ScaleIO SDS (by default only compute nodes are used for ScaleIO SDS deployment)
+* Provisioning type - Thin/Thick provisioning for ephemeral and persistent volumes
+* Checksum mode - Checksum protection.
+ScaleIO protects data in-flight by calculating and validating the checksum value for the payload at both ends.
+  Note, the checksum feature may have a minor effect on performance.
+ScaleIO utilizes hardware capabilities for this feature, where possible.
+* Spare policy - % out of total space to be reserved for rebalance and redundancy recovery cases.
+* Enable Zero Padding for Storage Pools - New volumes will be zeroed if the option enabled.
+* Background device scanner - This options enables the background device scanner on the devices in device only mode.
+* XtremCache devices - List of SDS devices for SSD caching.
+Cache is disabled if list empty.
+* XtremCache storage pools - List of storage pools which should be cached with XtremCache.
+* Capacity high priority alert - Threshold of the non-spare capacity of the Storage Pool that will trigger a high-priority alert, in percentage format.
+* Capacity critical priority alert - Threshold of the non-spare capacity of the Storage Pool that will trigger a critical-priority alert, in percentage format.

 Configuration of disks for allocated nodes:
-The devices listed in the "Storage devices" above should be left unallocated for ScaleIO SDS to work.
+The devices listed in the "Storage devices" and "XtremCache devices" should be left unallocated for ScaleIO SDS to work.

 # Contributions